KaydeeCodes/Invert-Mouse-yAxis/README.md

-# Input-Disabler-Mouse
+# Invert-Mouse-yAxis
 This is an application created in C# in Jetbrains Rider, to work on Linux Mint 21.2.
-This will block the Mouse input for 30seconds. while creating a log file for each execution and a timer files to link to OBS or xSplit Broadcaster for countdowns during streaming sessions.
+This will invert the Mouse input on the y-axis for 30seconds. while creating a log file for each execution and a timer files to link to OBS or xSplit Broadcaster for countdowns during streaming sessions.

 ### Installation